JustAn0therDev/vim-configs/README.md

 `choco install fd`

+On ubuntu you may use:

+`sudo apt install fd-find`

 `BurntSushi/ripgrep` should also be installed for the `Telescope live_grep` command to work (looks inside files).
 To install it:

 `choco install ripgrep`